Caring.com

 Toxicology Testing

-Toxicology tests look for traces of drugs in your blood, urine, hair, sweat or saliva.
-As part of substance abuse treatment, these tests can help people admit that they have a problem.
-Ongoing testing can also show a person’s improvement over time and stop them from hiding relapses.
+Toxicology tests can help doctors find traces of drugs in a patient's blood, urine, hair, sweat, or saliva.
+As part of substance use treatment, these tests can help people admit that they have a substance use problem.
+Ongoing testing can also show a person’s improvement over time and determine if they experience relapses.

 Medicare Coverage

-As testing can be beneficial, it’s covered when used to manage treatment.
-It can also be used for diagnostic purposes.
+Drug testing is covered when used to diagnose disorders or manage treatment.
 These tests are covered by Medicare Part B and Medicare Advantage.

 Eligibility Requirements